Becoming Nancy (musical)

-Synopsis
+Background

-The musical is a coming-of-age story set in the south east suburb of East Dulwich, London in 1979 about a school boy, David Starr, who is cast as Nancy in a school production of the musical Oliver!
+The musical, like the original novel by Terry Ronald, is a coming-of-age story set in the south east suburb of East Dulwich, London in 1979 about a school boy, David Starr, who is cast as Nancy in a school production of the musical Oliver!
+Similarly, Ronald was asked to play Nancy in the late 1970's for his school's production of Oliver! however turned it down but was later inspired to write Becoming Nancy.

+Broadway and West End director and choreographer Jerry Mitchell revealed that he bought a copy of Ronald's novel at an airport to read on his flight home to New York City following his work on the West End production of Kinky Boots and wanted to gain the rights to create a stage musical adaptation by which Ronald agreed as a fan of Mitchell's other West End musicals.

 Production history

+Atlanta, Georgia (2019)

 The musical made its world premiere at the Alliance Theatre, Atlanta, Georgia from September 6 to October 6, 2019.
 The production was directed and choreographed by Jerry Mitchell with scenic design by David Rockwell, costume design by Amy Clark, lighting design by Phillip S. Rosenberg and sound design by John Shivers.

+Birmingham (2024)

+The musical made its UK premiere at the Birmingham Repertory Theatre from 2 October running until 2 November 2024.
+Mitchell once again directed and choreographed the production, also it features seven additional songs by Stiles, Davis and Ronald not featured in the Atlanta production.
+Initial casting was announced on 16 July 2024 before full casting was announced on 30 July as well as a 6-track EP being released featuring songs from the musical including "The Risk", "Just For Today", "Ready To Be Touched", "About Six Inches From Your Heart", "On The Night Bus" and "Is This Something?".